AskSlashdot: How Do You See Your Life After Firefox 52 ESR? - Slashdot

 Mozilla Firefox is and will remain the best option... with the work being put into servo and features being ported over to firefox we're seeing dramatic performance improvements coming up...

 Extensions breaking is always sad, but there is finally a WebExtensions spec, so breakage can be prevented in the future.
-The reason extensions are breaking is because they historically have been tied to semi-
+The reason extensions are breaking is because they historically have been tied to semi-internal APIs; and have been holding back development...
+In fact the power previously given to extensions could be considered dangerous.

+I am fully aware of the reason that extensions are breaking.
+However, when that means that Firefox has reduced functionality, those reasons mean nothing to me.

 Re: (Score:2)